risingwavelabs/risingwave-docs-legacy/docs/sql/functions-operators/sql-function-time-window.md

 ## `hop()` time window function

-The `hop()` time window function also assigns each row a time window with fixed size, which is very similar to `tumble()`, except that the assigned time windows may overlap.
+The `hop()` time window function also assigns each row a time window with a fixed size, which is very similar to `tumble()`, except that the assigned time windows may overlap.

 See below for the syntax of the `hop()` time window function.